 Tax effect of company merger

-The recent tax reform established two kinds of mergers: acquisitive mergers and reorganizational mergers.
-Acquisitive mergers take place where the merging entities are not related parties, and reorganizational mergers take place when the merging entities are related.
-In both cases, the merger is tax-neutral provided certain requirements are met.
+The Act 1607 of 2012 established two kinds of mergers: acquisitive mergers and reorganizational mergers.
+Acquisitive mergers take place where the merging entities are not related parties, while reorganizational mergers take place where the merging entities are related.
+In both cases, the merger is tax-neutral, provided certain requirements are met.

 In both cases, where the shareholders alienate or assign their shares or economic rights before the second taxable year ends (counted as of the finalization of the operation), they are liable to pay the income tax that would have arisen had the operation not been considered tax-neutral, plus an additional 30 percent of such tax.
 In all cases, the tax is at least than 10 percent of the value of the respective shares in accordance with the valuation method used for the merger process.

 Tax regulations stipulate that the absorbing or new company is responsible for paying the taxes, advances, withholdings, penalties, interests and other tax obligations existing in the merged or absorbed companies.

 Demerger or spin-off of companies

 In accordance with applicable commercial regulations (law 222, dated 20 December 1995), a spin-off can be carried out in two ways: